top of page

 photo id (1).jpg

 Dayanara graduated from Rutgers University-Newark in 2022 with a BA in Psychology and a minor in Writing.
-Dayanara cultivated her interest in Developmental Psychology as a research assistant at the Child Study Center of Rutgers University.
-She completed her honors thesis on the relationship between maternal verbal scaffolding behaviors and different age time points in infants.
-Dayanara is particularly interested in the impact of socioeconomic adversity on parent-child interactions and the links to cognitive development.
-She plans to pursue a graduate degree in Neuroscience and Education research, with an interest in creating interventions that promote positive learning outcomes for underserved children and families.
+She cultivated her interest in Developmental Psychology as a research assistant at the Child Study Center of Rutgers University, and is particularly interested in the impact of socioeconomic adversity on parent-child interactions and the links to cognitive development.
+Dayanara is pursuing a masters degree in Elementary Inclusive Education at Teachers College, and hopes to provide positive learning outcomes for underserved children.

 Aislinn Sandre, PhD – Postdoctoral Fellow